KJLining/KJLining/README.md

 ### Hi there 👋, Hi there, my name is Khristine Joyce.
-#### A student, gamer, and a future aviatrix!
+#### A student programmer👩‍💻, gamer👾, and an aviation enthusiast 🛫

 So currently I am an SHS student based in Philippines and I'm currently studying Tec.
 Voc.
 ICT.
 I created this GitHub profile with the purpose of sharing some of my projects to serve as ideas and inspiration to my fellow students out there!

-Skills: Java/HTML/CSS/Python
+Skills: Java/HTML/CSS/JS/Python/C#

 - 🔭 I’m currently working on some of my personal projects and this page.
 - 🌱 I’m currently learning Python, PHP, everything really 😂